Fraunhofer-IMS/AIfES_for_Arduino/README.md

 ## Features
 ### Data types and quantization
 AIfES supports the following data types:
 F32:	32 Bit float

-Q31:	32 Bit integer
-Q7:		8 Bit integer
-Quantization of an F32 FNN in Q31 and Q7 can be performed directly in AIfES.
+We are currently working on Q31 (32 Bit integer) and Q7 (8 Bit integer) support.
+We will release these features in the near future.
+Stay tuned!

 Neural network types
 AIfES supports in the current version: